 The planning, design and renovation of UB’s New York State Center of Excellence in Bioinformatics and Life Sciences into incubation and entrepreneur support space is underway and expected to open in Summer 2020.
 The space, which will be a designated START-UP NY-eligible location, will be made available to companies affiliated with UB and partner organizations.
 The university will also utilize various portions of the facility for entrepreneur support programs, events, education and related services.

 Initial investments through the Innovation Hub's $13.5 million fund have commenced with a focus on fueling proof-of-concept opportunities and pre-seed/seed growth.
 As a result, seven proof of concept accelerator fund awardees have been selected, and the fund is expected to ramp up activity later this year, with additional funding announcements expected soon.

 Outreach engagement and support programming to best serve and guide founders and startups through the various phases of development is underway.
 This outreach, curriculum and programming is being introduced and implemented.

 The Innovation Hub is designed to help connect ideas to action and move research from the lab to the marketplace.
 It is funded through a $32 million Buffalo Billion II grant commitment and supports innovation at UB and its leading research partners, including Roswell Park Comprehensive Cancer Center, The Jacobs Institute, Hauptmann-Woodward Medical Research Institute and Kaleida Health.
-UB and its partners collectively bring more than $412 million in annual research outflows, 30,000 students, and more than 3,000-plus faculty who are focused on making new discoveries and advances in medical device technology, diagnostics, healthcare delivery, software applications, materials, imaging, sustainability and other diverse innovative developments.
+UB and its Hub partners collectively have more than $412 million in annual research, 30,000 students, and more than 3,000-plus faculty who are focused on making new discoveries and advances in medical device technology, diagnostics, healthcare delivery, software applications, materials, imaging, sustainability and other diverse innovative developments.
 The Innovation Hub will increase commercialization of technologies and will ultimately grow private investment and jobs in Western New York.